Marrakech City Guide

 Our experience was quite interesting – as the full process wasn’t explained.
 Women and men are separated and the hammam treatment consists out of different stages that weren’t fully explained to us at the start.
 Therefore, I got left alone in a room with no clue what to do and when or even if they would pick me up.

-However, in the end – the experience was one not to miss (stories are worth a lot too) and the soaping / massage was great.
+However, in the end – the experience was one not to miss (stories are worth a lot too) and the soaping/massage was great.
 A couple of hammams that are known well are Les Bains de Marrakech, Hammam de la Rose or go with a more traditional one such as Hammam Lalla.
-Prices for a treatment will differ, but will lie around €40-50 euros.
+Prices for treatment will differ but will lie around €40-50 euros.

-Looking for an opportunity to add a bit of the nature and surroundings to your trip, than visiting the Ouzoud waterfalls might be the thing for you to do.
-You can book a day-trip here.
+Looking for an opportunity to add a bit of nature and surroundings to this Marrakech City Guide and your city trip?
+Then visiting the Ouzoud waterfalls might be the thing for you to do.
+You can book a day trip here.

 1. Nomad

-Nomad is probably the best known restaurant in Marrakech and for a reason.
-The food is great (with European influences) and the settings is very cool.
-The place as a rooftop that overlooks Les Espices square.
+Nomad is probably the best-known restaurant in Marrakech, and for a reason.
+The food is great (with European influences), and the setting is very cool.
+The place has a rooftop that overlooks Les Espices Square.
 We popped in for lunch and were lucky to have a spot.
 I would recommend making a reservation to fully enjoy the experience.
 Check out their menu here – believe me, it is great.

-A patio like garden, with a lot of greens around you.
+A patio-like garden with a lot of greens around you.
 Especially in the evening, the atmosphere is perfect.
-The menu consists out of ingredients from over the whole world, all with a Moroccan twist.
+The menu consists of ingredients from all over the world, all with a Moroccan twist.

 Another rooftop place in Marrakech.
-We went here for a cup of tea and something to snack.
-The place is also recommended for you pre- or post dinner drink.
-The place can be found in the middle of the Medina, that you escape straight away when entering this rooftop.
+We went here for a cup of tea and something to snack on.
+The place is also recommended for your pre- or post-dinner drink.
+The place can be found in the middle of the Medina, and you escape straight away when entering this rooftop.

 Terrassa des Espices, Marrakech

-A rooftop cafe with great views on Djeema El-Fnaa.
-The place itself isn’t special at all, but definitely visit slightly before the sun sets as the views on Djeema El-Fnaa are great and you can follow the process of the stalls getting ready for another evening at the square.
+A rooftop cafe with great views of Djeema El-Fnaa.
+The place itself isn’t special at all, but visit slightly before the sun sets as the views on Djeema El-Fnaa are great and you can follow the process of the stalls getting ready for another evening at the square.

 Enjoy some sweets and a cup of mint tea at Henna Art Cafe.
 When you feel like it, you can also get a henna tattoo in this cafe.